MIDI timecode: Full time code

-The manufacturer ID of 7F indicates a real-time universal message, the channel of 7F indicates it is a global broadcast.
+The manufacturer ID of 7F indicates a real-time universal message; the channel of 7F indicates it is a global broadcast.
 The following ID of 01 identifies this is a time code type message, and the second 01 indicates it is a full-time code message.
 The 4 bytes of time code follow.
 Although MIDI is generally little-endian, the 4 time code bytes follow in big-endian order, followed by a F7 "end of exclusive" byte.

 After a jump, the time clock stops until the first following quarter-frame message is received.

 Quarter-frame messages

 When the time is running continuously, the 32-bit time code is broken into 8 4-bit pieces, and one piece is transmitted each quarter frame.
-I.e. 96—120 times per second, depending on the frame rate.
+I.e., 96—120 times per second, depending on the frame rate.
 Since it takes eight quarter frames for a complete time code message, the complete SMPTE time is updated every two frames.
 A quarter-frame message consists of a status byte of 0xF1, followed by a single 7-bit data value: 3 bits to identify the piece, and 4 bits of partial time code.
-When time is running forward, the piece numbers increment from 0–7; with the time that piece 0 is transmitted is the coded instant, and the remaining pieces are transmitted later.
+When time is running forward, the piece numbers increment from 0–7; the time at which piece 0 is transmitted is the coded instant, and the remaining pieces are transmitted later.

 If the MIDI data stream is being rewound, the piece numbers count backward.
 Again, piece 0 is transmitted at the coded moment.

 The time code is divided little-endian as follows: